linkmalloc/proudbisayabai.ph/_posts/2026-06-03-why-everyone-in-cebu-knows-tuslob-buwa.md

 Today, whether served in a bustling roadside stall or a modern dining establishment, Tuslob Buwa remains a source of Cebuano pride — a dish that tells the story of the city's creativity, culture, and love for good food shared with others.

-Photo by:

-Giolla Abigail Abad, Dlan Casinillo, Precious Sheira Mendiola, Maria Shaila Montillano
+Photo by: Giolla Abigail Abad, Dlan Casinillo, Precious Sheira Mendiola, Maria Shaila Montillano, Blessy Shekinah Padillo